Kwai Muk

 Tree Maintenance

-- Prune only in the warmer months after harvest, aiming to maintain height at approximately 2.5 - 3m to enable fruit picking.
+- Prune in Spring or Autumn for size; aiming to maintain height at approximately 2.5 - 3m to enable fruit picking.

 - Give water during extended dry spells.